Command Usage

 /spark profiler

-subcommand is used to control the spark profiler.
+The profiler subcommand is used to control the spark profiler.

-Requires the permission spark
+Requires the permission spark or spark.profiler.

 If the profiler is already running in the background, run:

-to open the profiler viewer page without stopping the profiler./spark profiler stop
+/spark profiler opento open the profiler viewer page without stopping the profiler./spark profiler stopto stop the profiler and view the results./spark profiler cancelto cancel the profiler stop it without uploading the results.

 For basic operation, run:

-to start the profiler in the default operation mode./spark profiler stop
+/spark profiler startto start the profiler in the default operation mode./spark profiler stopto stop the profiler and view the results./spark profiler infoto check the current status of the profiler.

 There are some additional flags which can be used to customize the behaviour of the profiler.
 You can use:

-to start the profiler and profile memory allocations (memory pressure) instead of CPU usage.
+/spark profiler start --timeout <seconds>to start the profiler and automatically stop it after x seconds./spark profiler start --thread *to start the profiler and track all threads./spark profiler start --allocto start the profiler and profile memory allocations (memory pressure) instead of CPU usage.

 Advanced Usage Arguments